Closing the gap on the Waikanae Township to Expressway shared path

 We reviewed the comments and developed a plan which includes a section of new shared path, road crossing improvements, and traffic calming measures.

-The project includes five road crossing improvements along Park Avenue and the Croquet and Wrestling clubs’ driveways.
+The project includes three road crossing improvements across Park Avenue and two across the entrances to the Croquet and Wrestling clubs.

 Our vision for walking and cycling in Kāpiti is an accessible, safe, and connected network of pathways.